WayneStratton/ae-idx-styler/readme.txt

 === Plugin Name ===
-Contributors: agentevolution, davebonds, jtallant
+Contributors: agentevolution, davebonds
 Tags: agentevo, idx, real-estate, genesis
 Requires at least: 3.5
-Tested up to: 3.5.1
+Tested up to: 3.8
-Stable tag: 1.0.0
+Stable tag: 1.1.0

 Allows you to select styling for the most popular IDX providers who integrate with WordPress.
 This plugin only works with Genesis child themes created by Agent Evolution.